Designing Robots to Help Women: RELATED WORK

-Previous related work seems to have mostly focused on topics outside of the scope of the current paper, such as differences in how women and men perceive robots, or sex robots.
+Previous work related to women and HRI seems to have mostly focused on topics outside of the scope of the current paper, such as differences in how women and men perceive robots, or sex robots.
 For example, women were observed to place more trust than men in the idea of a security robot~\cite{gallimore2019trusting}, and sex robots, rather than promoting objectification of women, could actually foster liberalization and sex-positivity~\cite{kubes2019new}).

 However, a few studies have explored how robot designers could address challenges specific to women.
-One work that is highly relevant to the current topic is by Winkle et al., who proposed Feminist HRI, highlighting the importance of examining and challenging power, in considering diverse perspectives, emotions, embodiment, and "low power" users, to achieve responsible design~\cite{winkle2023feminist}.
-As well, Winkle and Mulvihill explored how robots could be used to abuse women in a domestic violence (DV) scenario, toward supporting risk mitigation~\cite{winkle2024anticipating}.
+One work that is highly relevant to the current topic is by Winkle et al., who proposed feminist HRI--highlighting the importance of examining and challenging power, in considering diverse perspectives, emotions, embodiments, and "low power" users, to achieve responsible design~\cite{winkle2023feminist}.
+As well, Winkle and Mulvihill explored how robots could be used to abuse women in a domestic violence (DV) scenario, toward mitigating risks~\cite{winkle2024anticipating}.
 The authors comment briefly on possibilities of using ambient sensor data or mobile apps to help detect DV, yet advise caution--referring to a study by Cookson et al. that discusses how digital interventions can be overly hyped and under-deliver, have unintended consequences and hidden costs, and alone are no "magical bullet"~\cite{cookson2023fit}.
-A difference with the current work is that these studies did not seek to speculate on what kinds of specific tasks future robots could one day perform to help women, as we seek to do here.
-For example, helping could also be possible one day for robots in a DV scenario, as perpetrators typically try to isolate their victims and avoid having their crimes recorded or observed--a task that could be complicated by the close presence of a robot outfitted with sensors.
+A difference with the current work is that these studies did not seek to speculate about what kinds of tasks future robots could one day perform to help women.
+For example, the presence of robots with sensors could also one day help in a DV scenario, by complicating perpetrators' efforts to isolate victims and avoid having crimes recorded or observed.